 - Back up your site before any core WordPress updates

 - Perform a regular backup at least monthly

-A fully featured website has many moving parts and keeping everything running smoothly may seem daunting.
-Considering security changes, server updates, assets performance, plugin compatibility, and changes to WordPress itself, it can be hard to stay on top of it all, but with a maintenance plan and schedule in hand, you’ve got this!
+A fully-featured website has many moving parts and keeping everything running smoothly may seem daunting.
+Considering security changes, server updates, asset performance, plugin compatibility, and changes to WordPress itself, it can be hard to stay on top of it all, but with a maintenance plan and schedule in hand, you’ve got this!